Goodreads: Content access

+End-of-year reading review

+Goodreads offers a "My Year in Books" report in which a user can review their reading history from the prior year.
+The Goodreads tradition, created by Fionnuala Lirsdottir in 2014, encourages users to reflect on their past reading, by offering statistic of the number of pages read; the number of books read; the user's average book length and their average ratings.

 User interaction

 The website facilitates reader interactions with authors through the interviews, giveaways, authors' blogs, and profile information.
 There is also a special section for authors with suggestions for promoting their works on Goodreads.com, aimed at helping them reach their target audience.
 By 2011, "seventeen thousand authors, including James Patterson and Margaret Atwood" used Goodreads to advertise.

-Users can add each other as "Friends", enabling them to share reviews, posts, book recommendations, and messages.
+Users can add each other as "friends", enabling them to share reviews, posts, book recommendations, and messages.

 Goodreads has a presence on Facebook, Pinterest, Twitter, and other social networking sites.
 Linking a Goodreads account with a social networking account like Facebook enables the ability to import contacts from the social networking account to Goodreads, expanding one's Goodreads "Friends" list.
 There are settings available, as well, to allow Goodreads to post straight to a social networking account, which informs, e.g., Facebook friends, what one is reading or how one rated a book.

 The Amazon Kindle Paperwhite (version 2) and Kindle Voyage feature integration with Goodreads' social network via a user interface button.